-The Parva extensions produced some interesting submissions.
-Many of them (understandably!) were too restrictive in certain respects, while others were too permissive.
+The Parva extensions produced some interesting submissions., and your lack of experience showed through -don't worry: learn from it!
+Many submissions (understandably!) were too restrictive in certain respects, while others were too permissive.
+And some submissions had some very strange and misleading non-terminal names (like ElseStatemen - it isn't a statement in its own right).
 Here is a suggested solution: